freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/creating-and-running-a-freme-package.md

 mvn package
 ```

 This will create the binary distribution.
-It will reside in `target/freme-distribution-assembly/freme-distribution/`.
+It will reside in `target/freme-package/`.
 You can copy this folder to any location or server.
 In order to run it you should make the scripts in the `bin` folder executable:

 ```
+cd target/freme-package
 chmod +x bin/*.sh
 ```